We are makers, designers and artisans. we make things with our hands in our kitchens, bedrooms and studios. We love the creative process.

 Urban Craft Uprising is the preeminent indie maker event in the PNW.
-We aim to build local craft events that not only help makers build their business but we develop events that inspire others to create.
+We aim to organize local craft events that help makers build their business, and that inspire others to create.

 TO FIND OUT ABOUT THE STEPS WE ARE TAKING TOWARD diversity, equity, and inclusion in our events and our application process, please see our dei impact statement.